The colleges of Oxford - Part 1

 Christ church is intimately tied to the English Reformation.
 At the height of his power, Cardinal Thomas Wolsey founded Cardinal College at the site.
 He fell from grace after being incapable of attaining an annulment for Henry VIII's marriage.
 Among the Church's possessions, Henry seized the site.
 He established it as a college and cathedral of the new Diocese of Oxford.

 The college contains some impressive architecture, including Tom Tower (pictured), designed by Sir Christopher Wren, Tom Quad (the largest Oxford quadrangle, pictured) and the Great Dining Hall (also pictured).
 The latter was the seat of parliament assembled by Charles I during the English Civil War.
-The architecture has been featured in Harry Potter and The Golden Compass.
+The architecture has been featured in The Golden Compass and Harry Potter.

-The college has the most British prime ministers among its alumni, at 13.
+The college has 13 British prime ministers among its alumni, the most of any college.
 Lewis Carroll spent most of his life here, and so did John Locke, a man whose ideas were a big influence on the US Declaration of Independence.
 Robert Hooke of the law about springs went here.

 While my favourite physicist, Albert Einstein, was in Oxford, he was at Christ Church.
 Here is a little anecdote I love from the author of Lord of the Flies from when he met the great man (this is reproduced from here: link).